helxplatform/dug/README.md

 ### Additional Notes

-If you want to change or re-configure the dug service authentication credentials to be different from the defaults, run:
+If you want to change or re-configure the search service authentication credentials to be different from the defaults, run:

 ```shell